-Favorite thing: I'm not really fond of visiting cemeteries, but some graves in France have nice decorations, e.g. porcelain baskets with 'souvenir' written on them, and these will sometimes hold fantastic flowers (that are likewise made of porcelain).
+Favorite thing: I'm not really fond of visiting cemeteries, but some graves in France have fantastic decorations, e.g. porcelain baskets with 'souvenir' written on them, and these will sometimes hold spectacular flowers (that are likewise made of porcelain).

 Favorite thing: Olive trees.
 The islanders - or some of them at least - take great interest in the preservation of rare species of olive trees.
 Here's where they have collected these trees, in a central valley on the island.